trentm/minimalist-python-module/README.txt

 have the "setup.py" and other supportive ".py" files unintentional get on the import path.
 Separates the important code from the chaf.

+# I want to use "README.md" for Markdown rendering on github.com

+Then you'll need to add a "MANIFEST.in" for "python setup.py sdist" to pick up the README file.
+It only picks up either "README" or "README.txt" by default.

 # What's left TODO?

 - do I need to use `setuptools` in "setup.py" or will distutils do?